OFF TOPIC: What is Money?

 If energy used is high, Currency per time unit can be high.
 If intelligence used is high, Currency per time unit can be high.
 If intelligence and energy is low, but time used is high, the Currency per time unit can be low, but the total Currency Units will be high.

 Think of a maid with continual employment.
-Each year, the total Currency Units are higher than bringing in a high priced Designer consultant for only one 8 hour day.
+Her Money (Time & Energy & Intelligence) goes into transforming dirty surfaces into clean surfaces.
+Straightened pillows, clean sheets, etc. Each year, the total Currency Units required for this Money are usually higher than what is required to bring in a high priced Designer consultant for an eight hour day.

 An engineer can acquire more Currency Units per hour than a hole digger with a shovel.
 However, a hole digger with a digging machine can often acquire the same number of Currency Units per hour as an engineer, but there are only so many holes to be dug.
 The owner of the hole may come out with less Currency Units outlay for the hole dug by the machine, but the worker has a higher income level per hour.
 So, both come out ahead in the short term.